surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Chart to Grid Change over ( Show Data / Show Visualization)

-To view data or visualization of dashboard report, saved click on the setting icon on far right of the dashboard report and choose  from the given options provided.
+To view data or visualization of dashboard report, click on the setting icon on far right of the dashboard report.

+Choose from the given options provided.
 -  Select **Show data** to display data report.
 -  Select **Show visualization** to view visualization of the report.